blueconic/openapi/README.md

  * Clone the repository and `cd` to the repository location
  * Run `npx http-server`
  * Open http://localhost:8080?hostname=localhost
- * CORS configuration of BlueConic needs to be adjusted to the the localhost origin
+ * CORS configuration of BlueConic needs to be adjusted to the the localhost origin (`http://localhost:8080` by default)